tarwn/lessthandot-hugo/blogs/content/posts/2011-06-02-my-high-standards-for-software.md

 Many would argue that improving user experience costs time or resources without appreciable (or needed) benefit.
 Ensuring that the language used throughout the application is the same, buttons and icons follow a consistent pattern throughout the application, or the response time fits into the [10/1.0/0.1 model][1] does not provide a new form or feature we can show the client.

 Usability, however, does not provide value in bits, it provides overall value.
-Using consistent terminology that reflects the usage of the end consumer reduces the perceived complexity of the application, making it more &#8216;intuitive', more &#8216;obvious', and &#8216;quick to learn'.
+Using consistent terminology that reflects the usage of the end consumer reduces the perceived complexity of the application, making it more 'intuitive', more 'obvious', and 'quick to learn'.
 Standing on the shoulders of common language and making it easier for your customer or consumer to give you money is not useless.
 The smaller the consumer market, the easier this should be, reducing customer confusion, training time, time lost to unnecessary phone calls, support costs, opportunity costs, and even reducing demo and end-user sign-off times.
 The end-user is familiar with the process the application is going to replace or enhance, using unfamiliar terminology, inconsistent terminology, or radically different workflows will frustrate them.
 Happy customers bring more business and trust, frustrated customers bring less business and distrust.

 ### The Time